elastos/Elastos.ORG.API.Misc/docs/api_guide.rst

 Wrap Ethereum rpc
 ------------------------------------------------
-you can through request to this api as long as it compatible with ethereum rpc reqeust param
+you can throw request to this api as long as it compatible with ethereum rpc reqeust param

 .. http:post:: /api/1/eth/wrap